Level: Intermediate (Level 2)Awarding Body: Edexcel

 What do students say about the course?

-‘My success on Level 2 showed me that I can do well and gave me the confidence to progress onto Level 3.
-All the different units helped me get an idea of what I might want to do in the future.’
+"My success on the Level 2 course showed me that I can do well and gave me the confidence to progress onto Level 3.
+All the different units helped me get an idea of what I might want to do in the future."

 As well as learning the theory behind Business Studies you have the opportunity to put this into practice through our Enterprise enrichment.